Concatenations of Terms of an Arithmetic Progression: Recurrence equations

 \end{lemma} A technique to prove Lemma \ref{lem3} easily followed from the proofs of Lemma \ref{lem2}.

-The recurrence equations given in the lemmas $\ref{lem2}$ and $\ref{lem3}$ encode the main common concatenations used to define sequences from arithmetic progressions.
-Obviously, several other concatenations can similarly be considered.
-In particular, one can also define the recurrence equation for sequences like $\overline{123\ldots n(n+1)(n+1)n\ldots321}$, $n\geqslant0$ : $11$, $1221$, $123321$, $\ldots$, for which the $10^{\text{th}}$ is also a prime number.
-However, in this paper we only concentrate on the concatenations of Lemma \ref{lem2} and Lemma \ref{lem3}.
+The recurrence equations in \Cref{lem2} and \Cref{lem3} encode all fixed-length concatenations of our sequences $(s(n))_n,$ $(s_{\g}(n))_n$, and $(\sx(n))_n$.
+Of course, several other concatenations can similarly be considered.
+In particular, one can also construct recurrence equations for sequences like $\left(\overline{123\ldots n(n+1)(n+1)n\ldots321}^{10}\right)_n$, $n\geq0$: $11$, $1221$, $123321$, $\ldots$, for which the $10$th term is also a prime number.
+We understand that all these other cases can be addressed with a similar reasoning.
+In this paper, we only concentrate on the concatenations of \Cref{lem2} and \Cref{lem3}.